 Don't miss St. John Spice, located in the Wharfside Village, specializing in Caribbean spices, hot sauce (including our local St. John favorite: Trinidad Charlie's Hot Sauce) and fresh roasted coffee.
 Also in Wharfside is VI Vibe, great local jewelry and famous hook bracelets, rings and other accessories.
 Also a must-visit, Big Planet in Mongoose Junction with cool t-shirts, surf wear, flip flops and sunglasses.

-On the Coral Bay side, make a stop at Sugar Apple in the Coco Lobo shopping center with wonderful jewelry and accessories for all ages.
-Don't forget to stop by Skinny Legs for a world-famous "Cheeseburger in Paradise" and a few souvenirs from Jolly Dog Outfitters.
+On the Coral Bay side, make a stop by Skinny Legs for a world-famous "Cheeseburger in Paradise" and a few souvenirs from Jolly Dog Outfitters.

 St. John is an outdoorsman's paradise: Hiking, sailing, boating, fishing, kayaking, paddleboarding, swimming, snorkeling, diving, even surfing on some days!